Symbian9/qmapshack-doc-wiki/DocGisHowToSaveYourWork.md

 We do **not recommend to write directly onto the device** using file level access, unless you do not know what to do.
 Enjoy the great work the QMS programmers have delivered and **use QMapShack device access** functionality instead.
 There are quite some items in a GPX file that the standard allows but may upset your device.
 You have been warned.

-See here https://bitbucket.org/maproom/qmapshack/wiki/DocGisDevices for further information on device access.
+See here DocGisDevices for further information on device access.

 We also do not discuss the other directories, as they are not immediately related to QMS work.
 There is a plethora of forum entries around, full of tips and good and bad experiences.
 Good luck trying!